How the Grinch Stole Christmas! (TV special): Designs and animation

 The Grinch's drawings were carefully done with Dr. Seuss's academic drawings.
 According to Chuck Jones, he stated that while drawing the Grinch, Ted Geisel (Dr. Seuss) said that he looked more like himself.

 Since the special did not have a script, the special was presented visually.
-Chuck Jones and MGM assured Ted Geisel that there would be no limit of quality on its animation.
+Jones and MGM assured Geisel that there would be no limit of quality on its animation.
 The animation for the special was followed carefully by sixteen rules on the guidelines of "good animation", which was applied to most of Chuck Jones' films.
 Most of the fully animated characters have implied skeletal structural and muscle movements.
 Approximately 15,000 drawings and cels, (Note: Two reliable sources say that 25,000 drawings were created for the special; it is uncertain which of the two figures is the more accurate.)
 250 background drawings, 4,500 dispensable and unusable character layout drawings, and 1,200 character layout drawings were created for the special.
 Jones worked on more than 1,500 sketches to "bring [the characters] to life" and changed their physical appearances, although their personalities remained the same.
-Animators Ken Harris, Abe Levitow, Ben Washam, and Dick Thompson animated the special respectively.
+Animators Ken Harris, Abe Levitow, Ben Washam, and Richard Thompson animated the special respectively.

-The special was produced in color (as virtually all prime time television programs on major American networks were by 1966); in discussing possible colors for the Grinch, Jones and Dr. Seuss mutually agreed that there was no other choice except green.
+The special was produced in color (as virtually all prime time television programs on major American networks were by 1966); in discussing possible colors for the Grinch, Jones and Geisel mutually agreed that there was no other choice except green.
 The job for animators was to animate the Grinch's movement in believability.
 Due to the lack of Grinch's skeletons, the Grinch's sketches were carefully drawn with Dr. Seuss's academic drawings.
 His movements were done by identifying the Grinch anatomically.
 Jones redesigned Cindy Lou Who as the "great-granddaughter" of the Grinch in appearance and, with great reluctance, pared her role down from the role he envisioned.
 According to Jones, the character Max was set up as an observer and victim in the same way as Porky Pig and Daffy Duck in Duck Dodgers or Robin Hood Daffy.
 Jones also added honesty, decency, and drama for the character to be relatable.
 The identity source for Max was Jones' childhood dog who was a young fox terrier.
 Animation production designer Maurice Noble established Whoville, the Whoville homes, the Grinch's hideaway, and the icy slopes of Mt.
 Crumpit.
 Because the book ran up to 12 minutes, additional scenes were created to extend the adaptation.